d4xn/esx_euromillon_d4xn/README.md

 **Add this to esx_basicneeds/server/main.lua:**

-**If you speak other language change the notifications, and if you want the percentages**
+**If you speak other language change the notifications, and if you want change the percentages too**

 **PERCENTAGES: 25% win 0$ - 25% win 6$ - 30% win 12$ - 15% win 50$ - 5% win 150$ - 1/1,000 win 10,000$ - 1/1,000,000 win 1,000,000$**